 I am a young AUTHOR, ORGANISER & MULTIDICIPLINARY ARTIST.

-I have been involved in activist circles for a third of my life and with the evolution and education that has come with this, I have created multiple of my own projects influenced by those experiences.
+I have been involved in activist circles for over a third of my life and with the evolution and education that has come with this, I have created multiple of my own projects influenced by those experiences.
 I believe in total liberation, abolition, and interspecies rebellion.
 I often write and speak about the parallels between white supremacy, racism, speciesism, anti-queerness, ageism, and capitalism.

 My Inspirations & Offerings

 My work can only exist due to a long lineage of freedom fighters, artists, creators and social disruptors.
 I am inspired my the big and small, named and nameless, and of the spirit of the world itself.

 I name myself as a WRITER, LIBERATOR & DELINQUENT.
 To write is to feel and articulate.
 To liberate is to create and to question.
 To be a DELINQUENT is to resist and reclaim.
 It is a combination of these things that make up who I am: the pensive thinker; the imaginative engineer; the outspoken challenger.
 Whether I am at my desk writing, in the streets protesting, or on set acting I carry these ideas with me.